 - 1. The PowerPAD must be connected to the device's most negative supply voltage, which will be ground in single-supply applications, and V- in split-supply applications. - 2.
-Prepare the PCB with a top-side etch pattern, as shown in Figure 10.
+Prepare the PCB with a top-side etch pattern, as shown in Figure 11.
 There should be etch for the leads as well as etch for the thermal land.

-FIGURE 10.
+FIGURE 11.
 8-Pin PowerPAD PCB Etch and Via Pattern.

 - 3. Place the recommended number of plated-through holes (or thermal vias) in the area of the thermal pad.
 These holes should be 13 mils in diameter.
 They are kept small so that solder wicking through the holes is not a problem during reflow.
-The minimum recommended number of holes for the SO-8 PowerPAD package is 5, as shown in Figure 10. - 4.
+The minimum recommended number of holes for the SO-8 PowerPAD package is 5, as shown in Figure 11. - 4.
 It is recommended, but not required, to place a small number of additional holes under the package and outside the thermal pad area.
 These holes provide additional heat paths between the copper thermal land and the ground plane.
 They may be larger because they are not in the area to be soldered, so wicking is not a problem.
-This is illustrated in Figure 10. - 5.
-Connect all holes, including those within the thermal pad area and outside the pad area, to the internal ground plane or other internal copper plane for single-supply applications, and V- for split-supply applications. - 6.
-When laying out these holes, do not use the typical web or spoke via connection methodology, as shown in Figure 11.
+This is illustrated in Figure 11.

+- 5. Connect all holes, including those within the thermal pad area and outside the pad area, to the internal ground plane or other internal copper plane for single-supply applications, and to V- for split-supply applications. - 6.
+When laying out these holes, do not use the typical web or spoke via connection methodology, as shown in Figure 12.
 Web connections have a high thermal resistance connection that is useful for slowing the heat transfer during soldering operations.
-This makes soldering the vias that have ground plane connections easier.
-However, in this application, low thermal resistance is desired for the most efficient heat transfer.
-Therefore, the holes under the PowerPAD package should make their connection to the internal ground plane with a complete connection around the entire circumference of the plated-through hole.

-FIGURE 11.
+FIGURE 12.
 Via Connection.